-- delivery of waste management services for our municipality including planning for, trialling and implementing changes to waste management services to meet Victorian Government requirements, including the four-service system and the container deposit scheme - increased investment in street cleaning, litter bins and equipment to improve amenity and responsiveness and investigate opportunities for further improvements to service delivery, including greater use of technology - urban forests to increase tree canopy, vegetation, greening and biodiversity and reduce urban heat, in line with Council's Greening Port Phillip and Act and Adapt Strategies prioritised within available budgets each year - investment in water sensitive urban design and irrigation upgrades, including at key sports fields and parks to reduce contaminants in water entering Port Phillip Bay and optimise Council's potable water use

-- investment in infrastructure through regular maintenance and construction (subject to viability) to improve drainage and flood mitigation at key locations as well as scoping, and where viable, construction of stormwater harvesting infrastructure - increased permeability of ground surfaces across public streets and in our public spaces as well as examining ways to support greater permeability on private property - investment in upgrades to Council properties and streetlights to improve their quality and energy efficiency as well as reducing emissions and utility costs for Council - projects to support sustainability and climate change mitigation and adaptation as outlined in the 'Act and Adapt Strategy', prioritised within available budgets each year

-- an advisory service to engage with industrial businesses to support energy efficiency, access to renewables, waste and water reductions (subject to industrial business interest) - leadership in environmental sustainability and climate adaptation and mitigation in Council operations including, as part of Council's Corporate Responsibility program, seeking sustainability outcomes in leasing, capital works, procurement and Council financial investments (where feasible and practical).
+- Delivery of waste management services for our municipality including planning for, trialling and implementing changes to waste management services to meet Victorian Government requirements, including the fourservice system and the container deposit scheme. - Increased investment in street cleaning, litter bins and equipment to improve amenity and responsiveness and investigate opportunities for further improvements to service delivery, including greater use of technology. - Urban forests to increase tree canopy, vegetation, greening and biodiversity and reduce urban heat, in line with Council's Greening Port Phillip and Act and Adapt Strategies prioritised within available budgets each year. - Investment in water sensitive urban design and irrigation upgrades, including at key sports fields and parks to reduce contaminants in water entering Port Phillip Bay and optimise Council's potable water use. - Investment in infrastructure through regular maintenance and construction (subject to viability) to improve drainage and flood mitigation at key locations as well as scoping, and where viable, construction of stormwater harvesting infrastructure. - Increased permeability of ground surfaces across public streets and in our public spaces as well as examining ways to support greater permeability on private property. - Investment in upgrades to Council properties and streetlights to improve their quality and energy efficiency as well as reducing emissions and utility costs for Council. - Projects to support sustainability and climate change mitigation and adaptation as outlined in the 'Act and Adapt Strategy', prioritised within available budgets each year. - An advisory service to engage with industrial businesses to support energy efficiency, access to renewables, waste and water reductions (subject to industrial business interest). - Leadership in environmental sustainability and climate adaptation and mitigation in Council operations including, as part of Council's Corporate Responsibility program, seeking sustainability outcomes in leasing, capital works, procurement and Council financial investments (where feasible and practical).

-- Melbourne Water and other water stakeholders to plan and deliver Integrated Water Management projects to improve the management of water in our municipality - the EcoCentre, the Victorian Government and other key stakeholders, to deliver programs that support an environmentally aware community and to redevelop the EcoCentre building (subject to 50 per cent partner funding) - the Australian and Victorian governments to explore opportunities for electric vehicle charging companies (subject to commercial interest) to install electric vehicle chargers across the City - other inner Melbourne councils to explore options that may facilitate greater access and awareness of renewable energy options for renters, apartment dwellers and businesses in our municipality (subject to feasibility assessment)

-- other councils and the Victorian Government to strengthen requirements for new developments to improve sustainability outcomes, reduce emissions, increase vegetation, better manage water and waste and adapt to climate change - the Victorian and Australian governments to understand the risks of climate change and develop a long-term strategic response to adapt and protect the coastline of Port Phillip Bay - Melbourne Water and the Cities of Bayside, Glen Eira and Kingston to take a holistic approach to reducing flood risk in the Elster Creek Catchment, collaboratively implementing the Elster Creek Catchment Flood Management Plan 2019-24, subject to relevant feasibility studies and available budget from all partners - with other councils, Victorian Government departments and a range of other stakeholders to maximise our combined efforts to reduce environmental impacts.
+- Melbourne Water and other water stakeholders to plan and deliver Integrated Water Management projects to improve the management of water in our municipality. - The EcoCentre, to deliver programs that support an environmentally aware community and to redevelop the EcoCentre building (subject to 50 per cent partner funding). - The Australian and Victorian Governments to explore opportunities for electric vehicle charging companies (subject to commercial interest) to install electric vehicle chargers across the City. - Other inner Melbourne councils to explore options that may facilitate greater access and awareness of renewable energy options for renters, apartment dwellers and businesses in our municipality (subject to feasibility assessment). - Other councils and the Victorian Government to strengthen requirements for new developments to improve sustainability outcomes, reduce emissions, increase vegetation, better manage water and waste and adapt to climate change. - The Victorian and Australian Governments to understand the risks of climate change and develop a long-term strategic response to adapt and protect the coastline of Port Phillip Bay. - Melbourne Water and the Cities of Bayside, Glen Eira and Kingston to take a holistic approach to reducing flood risk in the Elster Creek Catchment, collaboratively implementing the Elster Creek Catchment Flood Management Plan 2019-24, subject to relevant feasibility studies and available budget from all partners. - With other councils, Victorian Government departments and a range of other stakeholders to maximise our combined efforts to reduce environmental impacts.